ryan-blunden/es7-module-loading-starter-kit/README.md

 Aiming to be the world's simplest setup for transpiling, linting and loading ES2015 in the browser!

-**NOTE**: This is using with a Browser.
-Using ES2015 in Node.js is a lot simpler and is well covered by the babel documentation.
+**NOTE**: This projects demonstrates ES2015 usage in a browser environment.
+Using ES2015 in Node.js is a lot simpler and is well covered by the Babel documentation.

 ## Requirements

-Node.js is the only requirement.
-I recommend you use the latest version available.
+Node.js is the only requirement for development.
+I recommend you use the latest version of Node and npm available.

 ## Getting Started